MakingSense/dev-challenges/React/README.md

 The challenge is simple:

-- Create a minimal expression(from your perspective) of a blog platform.
+- Create a minimal expression(from your perspective) for a blog platform.

 You have up to *72hs* to deliver the finished challenge.